PP-19-01 Vityaz: Ergonomics

 The PP-19 Vityaz utilises the AKS-74 shoulder stock, which folds to the left side of the receiver.
 The pistol grip is identical to the grip of the AK-100 series and is made of a black fiberglass-reinforced polyamide 6.
-The handguard has attachment points for laser target designator, tactical flashlight and fore grip.
+The handguard has attachment points for laser target designator, a tactical flashlight and a fore grip.

-The PP-19 Vityaz is provided with two types of rail system for mounting various optical or collimator sights.
-A Picatinny rail on top of the receiver or a dove-tail side rail, and it also has the standard AK-type front and rear sights.
+The PP-19 Vityaz is provided with two types of rail system for mounting various optical or collimator sights: a Picatinny rail on top of the receiver or a dove-tail side rail, and the standard AK-type front and rear sights.

 Ammunition

-The PP-19 Vityaz is chambered for the 9×19mm Parabellum pistol cartridge and will also fire the new high-pressure armour-piercing 7N31 round that can penetrate soft body armour.
+The PP-19 Vityaz is chambered for the 9×19mm Parabellum pistol cartridge and will also fire the high-pressure, armour-piercing 7N31 round that can penetrate soft body armour.
 The gun is fed from a 30-round box magazine and comes with a fastening device that joins two magazines together.